Tag Archives: frustration

 I still have the pain and I’m still struggling with the resting part of the equation but I am aware of the extra understanding and compassion I’ve gained as a result of this.
 Simply bringing acceptance to it is a relief.
 It takes away the struggle, the resistance, the fight.
 This even helps me physically as I’m letting go of the emotions that are causing tightness and rigidity in my body.
 And when I add gratitude, I remember the Indian families my friend spoke about and I feel humbled.

-“The purpose of all compassion is the development of compassion.”
+“The purpose of all suffering is the development of compassion.”
 Alicia Lee (2010) Homeopathic Mind Maps: Remedies of the Animal Kingdom.

 Going with the Flow…